What is the purpose of this document?

 We will comply with data protection law and principles, which means that your data will be:

-The kind of information we hold about you
+The kind of information we hold about you.

 The information we will hold about you will depend on the stage you reach within the application process.

-For open days and short, informal work experience/shadowing arrangements, we will need limited information relating to your identification and contact details (including your age) together with basic information about your education, qualifications and experience.
-If your application is successful we may also require details of emergency contact details and any health considerations (such as disabilities, allergies, epilepsy etc) to protect you during your visit.
+For open days and short, informal work experience/shadowing arrangements, we will need limited information relating to your identification and contact details (including your age) together with basic information about your education, qualifications, and experience.
+If your application is successful, we may also require details of emergency contact details and any health considerations (such as disabilities, allergies, epilepsy etc.) to protect you during your visit.

 We may obtain this information from you directly, from a parent or guardian, your school or other educational establishment.

-Information in the public domain may also be obtained, such as public records relating to professional memberships/admission, information on LinkedIn or other social media sites and information on any current employer’s website (if relevant).
+Information in the public domain may also be obtained, such as public records relating to professional membership/admission, information on LinkedIn or other social media sites and information on any current employer’s website (if relevant).

-You may also be asked to volunteer information to assist our diversity monitoring age, race or ethnicity, religious beliefs, sexual orientation and political opinions.
+You may also be asked to volunteer information to assist our diversity monitoring age, race or ethnicity, religious beliefs, sexual orientation, and political opinions.
 Such information is kept securely away from your application data and is not used in order to make any decisions about your suitability for a placement.
 More information is provided on the forms we use for monitoring.

-At a later stage in your application for a work experience placement we may ask you to provide evidence of your qualifications and we may require academic or employer references to confirm your suitability for a placement with us.
+At a later stage in your application for a work experience placement we may ask you to provide evidence of your qualifications, and we may require academic or employer references to confirm your suitability for a placement with us.

 Any information we require at this later stage of your application will be explained fully to you at the time.
-No third parties are contacted for any information not in the public domain without you being advised in advance.
+No third parties are contacted for any information that is not in the public domain without you being advised in advance.

 How we will use information about you